booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 ## Commonly Used Cluster Commands

-1. Display the node's hostname.
+1. On the node, display the hostname.
 ```
 whoami
 ```

-2. Display the node's IP address.
+2. On the node, display the IP address.
 ```
 ifconfig
 ```

-2. Display the node's JetPack version.
+2. On the node, display the JetPack version.
 ```
 sudo apt show nvidia-jetpack
 ```

-3. Display the version of a package on the node.
+3. On the node, display the version of a package.
 ```
 sudo apt show <package name>
 sudo pip3 show <package name>
 ```

-4. Update a package on the node.
+4. On the node, update a package.
 ```
 sudo apt update <package name>
 sudo apt upgrade <package name>
 sudo -H pip3 <package name> -- upgrade
 ```

-5. Clean up unusued packages on the node.
+5. On the node, clean up unused packages.
 ```
 sudo apt autoremove
 ```